Teddy563/blog/src/content/spec/growgpt.md

 GrowGPT is more than just an AI tool; it's a partner in your creative journey.
 Whether you're sketching out the next viral blog post, designing eye-catching visuals, or engaging with your audience in meaningful ways, GrowGPT stands by your side, ready to make the process smoother, more innovative, and more enjoyable.

+## **Roadmap**
+- [x] Implement GPT-4 for free, providing users with access to cutting-edge AI capabilities without cost.
+- [x] Develop a user-friendly Discord interface to easily navigate and utilize GPT-4's features.
+- [ ] Offer an idea generation and mind mapping feature to assist in brainstorming and organizing thoughts visually.
+- [ ] Implement AI-driven personalized learning modules that adapt to users' learning pace and style.
+- [x] Integrate a content summarization tool for condensing YouTube videos into concise summaries.
+- [ ] Introduce mental health support features with mindful practices, stress-relief exercises, and motivational prompts.
+- [ ] Integrate feedback mechanisms to collect user experiences for continuous improvement.
+- [ ] Introduce basic customization options allowing users to tailor the AI's responses to their specific needs.
+- [ ] Discord community forum for users to share insights, tips, and custom configurations.
+- [ ] Add support for multiple agents conversations, enabling more complex interactions and use cases.
+- [ ] Implement advanced customization features, giving users even more control over AI behavior and responses.
+- [ ] Implement voice-command functionality for hands-free interaction, improving accessibility and convenience.
+- [ ] Enable auto-posting to social media, allowing users to seamlessly share content created with GPT-4.
+- [ ] Add video generation capabilities, expanding the range of content types users can create and share.

 **Embrace the future of content creation with GrowGPT—where your imagination is the only limit.** 🌌✨